kishanlalchoudhary/UsabilityHub-Clone/README.md

 ## Features

--Includes various sections replicating the original design.
+- Includes various sections replicating the original design.
--Designed with an attractive and appealing user interface.
+- Designed with an attractive and appealing user interface.
--Ensured complete responsiveness across all devices.
+- Ensured complete responsiveness across all devices.
--Integrated wonderful animations using the AOS library.
+- Integrated wonderful animations using the AOS library.

 ## Screenshot